-- All authentication secrets must be encrypted when stored on disk.
-This includes passwords, API Tokens, and OAuth Tokens. - For client apps running on a desktop, laptop, tablet, or mobile device, store all secrets in the vendor provided key store (keychain in OS X/iOS devices, keystore in Android devices, or in the registry protected with the DP-API on windows devices.)
-This is a hard requirement to pass the security review - For services running on servers that must boot without user interaction, store secrets in a database encrypted with a key not available to the database process.
-The application layer should provide the key as needed to the database at runtime or should decrypt/encrypt as needed in its own process space. - Do not store any cryptographic keys used for protecting secrets in your application code - Be cautious of the algorithms and ciphers used in any cryptographic operations - Salt hashes, and if possible store salts and hashes separately - Use strong platform cryptographic solutions - Check if frameworks/platforms have already addressed the problem - Use SSL/TLS to transmit sensitive data
+- All authentication secrets must be encrypted when stored on disk, including passwords, API Tokens, and OAuth Tokens. - Store secrets in vendor-provided key stores (macOS/iOS keychain, Android keystore, Windows DP-API registry) for security compliance.

+- For services running on servers that must boot without user interaction, store secrets in a database encrypted with a key not available to the database process.
+The application layer provides the key as needed to the database at runtime or decrypts/encrypts as needed in its own process space. - Don't store any cryptographic keys used for protecting secrets in your application code - Be cautious of the algorithms and ciphers used in any cryptographic operations - Salt hashes, and if possible store salts and hashes separately - Use strong platform cryptographic solutions - Check if frameworks/platforms have already addressed the problem - Use SSL/TLS to transmit sensitive data